 While attending Washington & Lee University, Mr. Weedon was the President of the Sigma Alpha Epsilon Fraternity and was a member of Who’s Who Among American Colleges and Universities.
 He attended the University of Florida where he received his J.D., with honors in 1976.
 Mr. Weedon is a Distinguished Naval Graduate from the Naval O.C.S.
 He served as a U.S. Navy Aviation Intelligence Officer from 1971 to 1974 and as an active reservist in the U.S. Navy Reserve until 1996.

 Mr. Weedon has practiced law with Marks Gray since 1976.
 He is a member of the Jacksonville Bar Association, The Florida Bar, American Bar Association, American Bar Foundation (Fellow), Jacksonville Claims Association, Defense Research Institute (a member of its Board of Directors from 2002-2005), American Board of Trial Advocates and was named by that group as “Lawyer of the Year” for 2002.
 Mr. Weedon has also earned a Martindale-Hubbell “AV” rating and is listed in Who’s Who Among American Business Executives.
 Mr. Weedon is a member of the Florida Defense Lawyers Association, where he served as a member of its Board of Directors from 1995-2002 and as President of the organization from 2000-2001.
 He is also a member of the Jacksonville Association of Defense Counsel where he was President in 1993.
-He served as Florida State Chair for the Association of Defense Trial Attorneys, serving on its Executive Council from 1997-2005 and served as President of the organization 2003-2004.
+He served as Florida State Chair for the Association of Defense Trial Attorneys, a national organization, serving on its Executive Council from 1997-2005 and as President of the organization from 2003-2004.
 He served as President of the Catholic Lawyer’s Guild in 1995.

 Mr. Weedon has been named a Best Lawyer by U.S. News & World Report and one of Florida magazine’s Super Lawyers® consecutively since 2006.
 Mr. Weedon is certified by the Florida Bar in Business Litigation.
 He was originally board certified in 1997, and re-certified in 2008.
 Mr. Weedon was appointed to the Board of Legal Specialization and Education grade review panel for a one-year term (2008).
 This panel is in charge of reviewing petitions to the Bar for certification of individuals for Business Litigation.